quendil/jeremodel/README.md

 - matplotlib
 - numpy
 - os

+DISCLAIMER : Probably doesn't work with last Matplotlib version (2.0) due to unexpected update of the module.

 cellgrowth.py simulate the growth of cells on a square plate.
 Each cell is assigned a random phenotype in a form of a number.
 Phenotypes are heritable and can mutate between generations.
 The cells grow at the rate of one division per iteration for each cell that is not already surrounded.
 A higher phenotype value can lead to a slower reproduction, as many mutations comes with a cost ; here, having a lower phenotype value helps the cells reproduce faster.
 Grid can be showed dynamically or saved as mp4 (all plots are saved in "plots" folder).
 Graphs with number of cells, average phenotype and all final phenotypes are generated.
 Visually, different phenotypes are shown as a gradation of color.